 Mellor is a small village in the foothills of the Pennines about 10 miles south-east of Manchester.
 It’s now right on the very edge of the Derbyshire border but in Greater-Manchester.
 It was once in Cheshire and before that in Derbyshire.

 Sitting on the northern the edge of a ridge above the village is the ancient St Thomas’ Church, to most simply known as Mellor Church.
-It’s in a spectacular location with stunning views west to Manchester and beyond, across the Cheshire plain towards Liverpool and North wales; north to Ashton, Bolton and Oldham, and south and east to the Derbyshire hills. – It’s hardly surprising that it has been so much photographed and used in TV.
+It’s in a spectacular location with stunning views west to Manchester and beyond, across the Cheshire plain towards Liverpool and North wales; north to Ashton, Bolton and Oldham, and south and east to the Derbyshire hills. – It’s hardly surprising that it has been so much painted, photographed, and used in TV.
 But perhaps remarkable it’s not so well represented in verse – but I have found a few examples, hopefully there are more.

 For anybody that has seen the spectacular Figgy Pudding Christmas performance at Bramall Hall they will no doubt be in awe of Kate Millward’s beautiful recital of her walk up Knowle Road to Mellor Church.
 For those who have missed out on this wonderful treat, I thank Kate for allowing me to reproduce it here.